 - Enroll a minimum of two permanent employees in the SharedWork plan.

 - Comply with IRS, state, county and municipal laws, rules and ordinances.

 Employees participating in SharedWork must:

-- Be hired permanently and paid hourly.
+- Be hired permanently.

 - Be eligible for regular unemployment benefits, apply for benefits and submit weekly claims.